 Protocol

 After collecting peripheral blood from the healthy volunteer in a lithium-heparin tube, transfer the blood to a fresh 50-milliliter tube [1].
-Rinse the tube with DPBS and transfer it to the same 50-milliliter tube, ensuring the blood-to-DPBS (D-P-B-S) ratio is 1:1 (one to one) [2].
+Rinse the lithium-heparin tube with DPBS and transfer it to the same 50-milliliter tube, ensuring the blood-to-DPBS (D-P-B-S) ratio is 1:1 (one to one) [2].
 After mixing, add diluted blood on top of the density gradient solution [3].

 WIDE: Establishing shot of talent transferring blood from a lithium-heparin tube to a 50 mL tube.
 Videographer: Please take a still image of talent performing this action.
 Make sure that it is at least a half-body shot with the talent's face visible and zoom out so we have room for cropping.